 An AP may include its RSN information in the FD RSN Information subfield of the FILS Discovery frame as described in 12.11.2.2 (Discovery of a FILS AP).

-[1011]The Address 1 field of the FILS Discovery frame shall be set to the broadcast address.

-For the APs in a multiple BSSID set, only the AP corresponding to the transmitted BSSID may transmit a FILS Discovery frame; other APs corresponding to nontransmitted BSSIDs shall not transmit a FILS Discovery frame.
+[1011]For the APs in a multiple BSSID set, only the AP corresponding to the transmitted BSSID may transmit a FILS Discovery frame; other APs corresponding to nontransmitted BSSIDs shall not transmit a FILS Discovery frame.
 If dot11MultiBSSIDImplemented is true, then the following applies to the fields in the FILS Discovery frame:

 The SSID or Short SSID field shall be set to the SSID or short SSID, respectively, of the transmitted BSSID.